-- Hold your breath for about 1-2 seconds.
+- Hold your breath for about 1 to 2 seconds.

 - Exhale slowly through your mouth.

-- Wait 2-3 seconds and inhale slowly again.
+- Wait 2 to 3 seconds and inhale slowly again.

-Make sure you focus on drawing your breath in from the pit of your stomach and not your chest/shoulders.
-The key to this technique is to actively focus your thoughts on the act of breathing itself.
-Consciously control your breathing, and be sure you emphasize the pauses after you inhale and exhale.
-Plenty of practice beforehand allows you to effectively implement breathing exercises in moments of stress.
+Make sure you focus on drawing your breath in from the pit of your stomach and not your chest and shoulders.
+The key to this technique is to focus your thoughts actively on the act of breathing itself.
+Consciously control your breathing and be sure that you emphasize the pauses after you inhale and exhale.
+Plenty of practice beforehand allows you to implement breathing exercises in moments of stress effectively.

-This technique may involve working with a mental health therapist familiar with CBT.
+This technique may involve working with a mental health therapist familiar with cognitive behavioral therapy (CBT).
 There are also self-help methods, but guided therapy may work better.
 The general idea behind CBT is to enable you to recognize and change your thought patterns.
 As anyone who is under stress knows, sometimes you struggle with thoughts “going around and around” in your head.